trish2023/spring_boot/README.md

 ```
 ### 4. User CRUD with MongoDB

-Same endpoints as Level 1, but backed by a real database.
+Same endpoints as 3, but backed by a real database.

 ```
 GET    /users         →  list all users (from MongoDB)